Luke-Larsen/Vector-SDK-Example/Multi-command/README.md

    ```

 ### Configuration
 Before running the bot, make sure to configure any necessary environment variables or settings.
-This may include setting up Nostr relay URLs or API keys for external services.
+Such as setting a permanent npriv, and changing the master npub

 ### Running the Bot
 To start the bot, use the following command: